Cheap Flights to Dunedin

 How much does a flight to Dunedin cost?

-At eDreams you can find flights from Christchurch to Dunedin starting from $85, with an average price of $114.
-If you depart from other cities such as Wellington, you can find tickets from $102, and from Hamilton starting from $180, according to data from the last 72 hours.
+At eDreams you can find flights from Christchurch to Dunedin starting from $82, with an average price of $97.
+If you depart from other cities such as Wellington, you can find tickets from $93, and from Napier - Hastings starting from $172, according to data from the last 72 hours.

 Filter by